 There are three types of cloud computing: public, private and hybrid cloud.
 The first of these occurs when a third party offers a service to different customers who share the same infrastructure and share the costs between them (server, administration, security, communications, etc.).
 The private cloud is used by companies, generally large ones, which consume a lot of resources and need specific adaptations ("customisation").
 The hybrid cloud, finally, is the combination of solutions on the Internet and hosted on the customer's premises.

-This industry analysis covers 5,325 companies worldwide tagged within the category "Cloud Computing".
+This industry analysis covers more than 15.000 companies worldwide tagged within the category "Cloud Computing".

-All data on companies, acquisitions and founding rounds were extracted on 15 April 2021.
-Deals, rounds, and companies founded after this date have not been included.
+All company data, acquisitions and founding rounds were drawn on 2 January 2023.
+Operations, rounds and companies founded after this date have not been included.

 Analysing the number of companies created over the last 15 years, it can be seen that the sector boomed, reaching a maximum of 621 companies created in a single year, 2012.
-Since then, there has been a notable and quite aggressive decrease, reaching only 70 companies founded in 2020, although it is true that this was an atypical year due to Covid-19.
-It should be noted that so far in 2021, 12 companies have been created, indicating that the number will continue to fall, as at this point in 2020, 37 companies had already been created.
+Since then, there has been a notable and quite aggressive decrease, reaching only 63 companies founded in 2022, although it is true that some records for the year are probably missing, as the data are from 2 January 2023.

-On the other hand, analysing the funding received in the sector, we observe something much more stable.
-Apart from 2016, a year in which almost 10 billion dollars were raised, thanks to giant rounds carried out by Inspur Cloud (almost 3 billion dollars raised that year) or Spotify (1 billion dollars), the other years have maintained a constant collection of around 6.5 billion dollars.
+On the other hand, looking at the funding received in the sector, we see something much more stable.
+Apart from 2016 and 2021, years in which almost 11 billion and 15 billion dollars were raised, thanks to giant rounds by Inspur Cloud (almost 3 billion dollars raised that year), Spotify (1 billion dollars) and in 2021 more than 15 rounds with between 200 and 800 million dollars each.
+In the other years, the fundraising has remained constant at around $6.5 billion.

-In terms of the acquisitions that have taken place in the sector, with the acquiring company belonging to the Cloud Computing sector, the visual shows a marked growth, as the trend line makes clear.
-With a maximum of 153 purchase operations in 2017.
-It is worth mentioning 2021, which has already seen 47 acquisitions, marking a very good start to the year.
-Finally, mention should be made of 2020, which, despite having been an abnormal year due to the pandemic, has maintained its values quite well, with 110 transactions.
+In terms of the acquisitions that have taken place in the sector, with the acquiring company belonging to the Cloud Computing sector, the visual shows a fairly marked growth, as the trend line makes clear.
+With a peak of 153 purchase operations in 2017.
+Finally, we should mention 2020, which, despite having been an abnormal year due to the pandemic, has maintained its values quite well, reaching 110 operations, and in 2021 we can see that everything that could have been paralysed due to the pandemic has recovered.

 1. Feed summary